sarahlachance/sarahlachance.github.io/_pages/research.md

 Support for Basic Income: the Reciprocity Norm (with Richard Johnston and Alan Jacobs)

 Language Model Agents as Synthetic Samples: Predicting Vote Choice in the 2021 Canadian Federal Elections (With Mitchell Bosley and Peter J. Loewen)

+## Political Psychology

+Foraging for Policy: Ambiguity as a Heuristic

 ## Democratic Representation